-Unequal packing can typically be tracked to incorrect gating, runner dimensions, or position.
+Unequal packing can typically be traced to incorrect gating, runner dimensions, or position.

-The material goes into the impression at the incorrect location, which doesn’t let the material to be filled against the mold metal wall.
+The material goes into the impression at the incorrect location, which doesn’t let the material be filed against the mold metal wall.

 Molten stiffens without copying the mold surface, and this looks like a foggy spot.

-There can be another likelihood that particular part of the molding exterior wasn’t finished like the other places.
+There can be another likelihood that a particular part of the molding exterior wasn’t finished as the other places.

 This might produce a foggy visual appeal in that spot.